haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

   - Even though multiple partitions may exist on the same disk, the Unix operating system treats them as independent devices and performs file I/O via individual entries in the /dev directory— e,g., /dev/sdal, /dev/sda2
 - **File System Layer**: Contains all the config and management data associated with the file systems in each partition on the disk
   - When a file system is created in a partition, a data structure is created at the beginning of the partition to define the attributes of the file system; this is called a **superblock**, and it contains:
     - FS type/size, block size, number of blocks/inodes, etc.
     - Modification time, last mounted on, clean/dirty status
     - Pointer to inode for file system journal (EXT3 and above)

-- **File Name Layer** (AKA Human Interface Layer): responsible for mapping human readable file names to metadata addresses
+- **Filename Layer** (AKA Human Interface Layer): responsible for mapping human readable filenames to metadata addresses
-  - **Directory files** associate _file names_ to index node (_inode_) numbers in the layer below
+  - **Directory files** associate _filenames_ to index node (_inode_) numbers in the layer below
   - Directories give the file system its hierarchical structure

 - **Metadata Layer**: Contains inodes, the data structures responsible for definition and delineation of files